-- taking all suspicions and disclosures seriously; - nominating a link person (usually the DSL) who will keep all parties informed and be the central point of contact; - where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest; - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies; - storing records securely; - offering details of helplines, counselling or other avenues of external support; - following the procedures laid down in our child protection, whistleblowing, disciplinary procedures - cooperating fully with relevant statutory agencies.
+- taking all suspicions and disclosures seriously; - nominating a link person (usually the DSL) who will keep all parties informed and be the central point of contact; - where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest; - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies.
+Schools have clear powers to share, hold and use information for these purposes; - storing records securely;

+- offering details of helplines, counselling or other avenues of external support; - following the procedures laid down in our child protection, whistleblowing, disciplinary procedures - cooperating fully with relevant statutory agencies.